 The fastest car in the world is useless if you can’t reach your destination.
 With Speedify, you can certainly rev the engine impressively, but the bridge is up for the majority of online streaming services.

 Speedify’s VPN is appropriately named, and they even offer a Streaming Mode to prioritize traffic on your network.
-The problem is that it doesn’t actually unblock any online streaming services, so you won’t be able to watch U.S. Netflix outside of the country.
+The problem is that it doesn’t actually unblock streaming services, so you won’t be able to watch U.S. Netflix outside of the country.

 It’s the biggest drawback for a service that actually does have quite a lot to offer.
 As far as a VPN service goes, it’s still strong in our book.
 Read on in this Speedify VPN review to find out exactly what we thought of the service while testing.